Machine learning techniques in joint default assessment: Introduction

 \section{Introduction}

-The prediction of default probability both of single and groups of obligors remains one of the main issues in Financial Risk Management.
-The classification of single obligors is traditionally performed using first order Logistic Regression (LR).
+The prediction of default both of single and groups of obligors remains one of the important applications of statistical learning and operational research.
+The prediction for single obligors is traditionally performed using a statistical tool, the first order Logistic Regression (LR).
 Machine Learning (ML) techniques have only recently been considered as alternatives.
-Most of the literature so far has searched for the most accurate machine learning method for single obligor defaults.
+Most of the literature so far has searched for the most accurate ML method for single obligor defaults.

-The novel contribution of this paper is to empirically analyse the impact of introducing ML techniques to include linear and non-linear dependencies among obligors' characteristics in the risk evaluation of a homogeneous credit portfolio.
-This task cannot be accomplished by a simple comparison of the actual, observed number of double, triple and n-tuple defaults versus the theoretical default, since, as in many empirical cases, no data on multiple defaults is available.
-It is therefore performed using quantile-based indicators.